moondance-labs/tanssi-docs/builders/manage/sudo/pause-transactions.md

 1. Select the **txPause** module
 2. Select the **pause** method
-3. Insert the **module** name that contains the transaction that will be paused.
+3. Insert the **module** name that contains the transaction that will be paused
-4. Insert the **transaction** name that will be paused.
+4. Insert the **transaction** name that will be paused
 5. Press **Submit Sudo** and confirm the transaction in the resulting pop-up

 In this example, the transaction paused is `transfer_allow_death` from the `Balances` module: